settintotrieste/Victoria-3-Cold-War-Era-Mod-CWE/common/political_movements/political_movements.md

 	# scope:religion = The religious identity of the movement, if any
 	character_support_weight = {}

+	# Trigger that must evaluate true for a movement to be able to pressure an Interest Group (this is in addition to the required supporting clout)
+	# Root = interest group
+	can_pressure_interest_group = {}

 	# Trigger that must evaluate true for individuals in a pop to be able to support movements of this type
 	# Root = pop
 	# scope:culture = The cultural identity of the movement, if any